SarathLUN/Udemy-Learn-Actix-Web-and-SqlX-and-Create-a-Twitter-Api-Clone/l12-overview-of-project-structure/README.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-- with this example, we can see that both `main.rs` and integration test can access to the core functionalities that expose from `lib.rs`.
+- with this example, we can see that both `main.rs` and integration test can access to the core functionalities that expose from `lib.rs` without and barer.